soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 If we run into an error in a stage, we return that error and stop.
 If we succeed, we
-use the value on the next stage.
+use the value in the next stage.

 </details>